jamesthomasdavidson/SudokuSolver/README.txt

   python sudokusolver.py decode <filename>

 To solve the puzzles in the tests/unencoded folder:
-  Enter the command "chmod u+x solve.sh" to enable script execution Run ./run_solver
+  Enter the command "chmod u+x run_solver.sh" to enable script execution Run ./run_solver